Easy mozzarella and tomato caprese appetizer bites. This fresh, crowd-pleasing recipe on toasted bread is the perfect starter for your next party!

 - Salt and pepper, to taste

-While I like to use a fresh basil pesto for this dish, feel free to sub it for a different kind of pesto or store-bought.
+While I like to use a fresh basil pesto for this dish, feel free to substitute it for a different kind of pesto or store-bought.

 Directions to Make Mozzarella and Tomato Caprese Appetizer Bites

-You want it to be small enough though so when you slice it they are small disks.
+- You want it to be small enough, though, so when you slice it, they are small disks.
 So skip the larger loaves of Italian bread.
-They don’t work as well unless you are making these as a sandwich.
+They don’t work as well unless you are making them into a sandwich.

-Place sliced bread onto baking sheet and toast in the oven for 5 minutes.
-We are just crisping it up so it holds the mozzarella and tomatoes appetizer better.
+- Place sliced bread onto a baking sheet and toast in the oven for 5 minutes.
+We are just crisping it up so it holds the mozzarella and tomato appetizer better.

-Remove bread from oven and immediately prepare each bite.
+- Remove bread from the oven and immediately prepare each bite.

-Pop it back in the oven and bake for 10 minutes or until cheese is melty.
+- Pop it back in the oven and bake for 10 minutes or until the cheese is melty.

 If you want to make this dish ahead of time, toast the bread and assemble the mozzarella and tomato caprese appetizer bites but don’t bake them until you are ready to serve.